Assistant Professor, Prosthodontics

-The Faculty of Dentistry, University of Toronto, invites applicants for a full-time tenure-stream position in Orthodontics within the multidisciplinary Department of Clinical Sciences.
-The appointment will be at the rank of Assistant Professor and will begin on January 1, 2015.
+The Faculty of Dentistry, University of Toronto, invites applications for a full-time tenure-stream appointment in prosthodontics.
+The appointment will be at the rank of Assistant Professor and will begin on July 1, 2016.

-All qualified candidates are invited to apply by clicking on the link below.
+All qualified candidates are invited to apply by clicking here: University of Toronto Careers.
 Applications should include a cover letter, detailed curriculum vitae, and a statement of research and teaching interests.
-If you have questions about this position, please contact Dr. Grace Bradley, Associate Dean, Department of Biological and Diagnostic Sciences, Faculty of Dentistry at email@example.com or 416-979-4920, ext.
-4416/4484.
+If you have questions about this position, please contact the office of Dean Daniel Haas, Faculty of Dentistry at email@example.com or 416-979-4900, ext.
+4382.
 All application materials will be submitted online.

-Submission guidelines can be found at: http://uoft.me/how-to-apply.
+Submission guidelines can be found at: How to Apply.
 We recommend combining documents into one or two files in PDF/MS Word format.

-Applicants should also ask three referees to send letters directly to the department via e-mail to firstname.lastname@example.org by the closing date July 31, 2014.
+Applicants should also ask three referees to send letters directly to Dean Daniel Haas via e-mail to firstname.lastname@example.org by the closing date of March 1, 2016.